la2050/archive/_projects/2015/reconnect-la-rcla.md

 project_areas:
   - County of Los Angeles
 maker_answers:
   How do you plan to use these resources to make change?
-Advocate with policymakers and leaders: '0' How did you hear about this challenge?: website Organization(s) name(s): Justice Lab
+Mobilize for systems change: '0' How do you plan to use these resources to make change?
+Advocate with policymakers and leaders: '0' Organization(s) name(s): Justice Lab
   Organization(s) mailing address(es): "450 Linnie Canal\r\nVenice, CA 90291"
   Organization(s) website(s): www.justicelab.net